Investing in Real Estate

 Steady Returns on Investment

 Rental income can be a source of steady income for investors.
 According to the Global Property Guide, you can earn a gross rental return of around 3%-5% in the Canadian Real Estate market.
 The demand for rentals is recovering across Canada, supported by the slowly growing economy.
-As a result, there has been a substantial increase in demand, even as a comparable supply response meets it.
+As a result, demand has substantially increased, even as a comparable supply response meets it.
 Moreover, this demand-supply tango will see an upwards trend as immigration starts in earnest.

 You can also invest in commercial properties, from office buildings to shopping malls.
 Commercial rental income can be a substantial source of income through real estate investing.
 The revenue from commercial property rentals can be significantly higher than from residential tenancies.
 Moreover, the nature of commercial rentals pre-supposes longer lease terms and professional tenants who are less likely to create problems.